 It is also harder to take any legal action against a borrower who’s not based in the UK.

-Before, the only options for expats were the big international banks.
-These banks such as Santander, Barclays, Natwest and HSBC – who were able to limit their options and give less preferable interest rates.
+Before, the only options for ex-pats were the big international banks.
+These banks such as Santander, Barclays, Natwest, and HSBC – were able to limit their options and give less preferable interest rates.

-In the last few years, there has been a rise in buy to let lenders such as Paragon that have come into the expat mortgage market.
-These companies have significantly improved their product range for expats, which means far more choice for the consumer also better rates and service.
+In the last few years, there has been a rise in buy-to-let lenders such as Paragon that have come into the ex-pat mortgage market.
+These companies have significantly improved their product range for ex-pats, which means far more choices for the consumer also better rates and service.

-The criteria for getting a buy to let expat mortgages?
+The criteria for getting a buy-to-let ex-pat mortgage?

 The second important factor is the company you work for.
-For instance, if you work for a large multinational employer who also has a UK based office, it will be more straightforward.
+For instance, if you work for a large multinational employer that also has a UK-based office, it will be more straightforward.
 Lenders can speak to your employer and investigate them based on their UK criteria.
 It also helps if the information is in English and doesn’t need a translation from a different language.

 Interest rates and fees are higher for those based outside the UK.
 Because the application is more time-consuming, applications also take extra work to get approved and are still higher risk than a UK resident mortgage.

-These days the difference is not that far apart, and the rates an expat can expect to pay is now like that of a UK resident.
-This has reduced due to the competition that has raised in this sector.
+These days the difference is not that far apart, and the rates an ex-pat can expect to pay are now like that of a UK resident.
+This has been reduced due to the competition that has been raised in this sector.